Loretta Abbott: Career

 She worked with many choreographers and dancers, including Fred Benjamin, Jean-Léon Destiné, George Faison, Martin Gordon, Louis Johnson, John Parks, Al Perryman, Michael Peters, Carmen de Lavallade, Abdel Salaam, Otis Sallid, Paul Sanasardo, and Andy Torres.
 She performed as a featured dancer for the Eleo Pomare Dance Company.

 Abbott was an founding member of the George Faison Universal Dance Experience in the 70s.
 She worked with him throughout her life.
 She spent most of her life as a performer, supporter of the arts, and worked with many budding choreographers at the beginning of their careers in the dance world of arts.
 Abbott worked as a choreographer, a dancer, and guest lecturer with the Avodah Dance Ensemble in New York City.
 She assisted in the creation of "Let My People Go", a praise dance.

 Abbott was still dancing in her 80s with the Phoenix Project, a project with the Dances for a Variable Population in New York City, a group of dancers in their 70s, 80s, and 90s and a citywide project that celebrates the beauty of aging and dance.

+Death and legacy

+In 2013/2014, Abbott was a founding member of Clark Center NYC, which was set up to honour the legacy of the Clark Center for the Performing Arts.

+Abbott died on May 6, 2016.